Updated on January 28th, 2019

 Most of us at ProtonMail are part of the last generation born before the World Wide Web was created in 1989 at CERN in Switzerland.
 In the previous 30 years, the web has transformed our world, and we now spend more and more of our lives online.
-A lot of good has certainly resulted from the Internet revolution, but one important freedom that has been threatened in the process is our right to privacy.
 In the immediate aftermath of the Snowden revelations, much of the online privacy discussion centered on government mass surveillance (NSA, GCHQ, etc.).
 It has only been recently that people have realized the private sector is a much more pervasive threat to privacy.

 Current Model of Internet Businesses

 To gain insight into why our privacy is eroding, let’s take a look at the surveillance capitalism that fuels today’s monopolistic Internet giants.
 Anyone with an Internet connection can read the latest news, listen to their favorite music, chat with friends, and search for anything online — all for free.
 In the past, we accepted these services for free without ever questioning how tech companies could afford their lavish salaries or their sprawling campuses built in the most expensive parts of the world.
 What society has come to realize is that in exchange for their free services, companies like Google and Facebook harvest and capitalize all the personal data they can get their hands on.

 “We know where you are.
 We know where you’ve been.